KyleMcSweeney3/discord-bot-test/README.md

 1. All information from Generation 1-9 is accessible via the lookup commands.
 2. Error Handling with user-friendly messaging
 3. Sprites for each pokemon.
 Access to shiny version sprites.
+4. PokeBUX currency system.
+Earn currency to buy items and trade amongst your friends!

 ### Commands
 1. /help -> Displays each of the available commands, and example usages.